domesticjones/cssmarkup-lesson1/readme.md

 # CSS & Markup: Lesson 1

+---

 ## Introduction
 - How I know Ryan
 - Team Management & Agency Ownership
 - Abysmal Hiring of Devs
+- Styling & Markup is *not* programming
 - Clients don’t care about function… So long as it looks like it works
 - Understanding markup & styles is the key to making web apps work well